 Once you select “Human Takeover,” a sidebar pops up on the left giving you three different assignation choices.

 It is exactly what it claims to be.
 Users click to talk to a live agent and the transfer is immediate without any further questions.
 This is also the section to select agents you want to be responsible for this particular takeover.

 Default Assignation Flow

-Asks users a series of pre-established questions before being transferred to an available agent such as their email address and reasons for contacting.
+Asks users a series of pre-established questions before an available agent takes over such as their email address and reasons for contacting.
 It’s great if you want to provide the agents with a bit of context or have a reply ready if an agent is not available.

 You can’t change the questions asked in the Default assignation.
 However, you may decide to notify the responsible agents by email.